tytydraco/yessleep/out/The_Night_I_Learned_Demons_Were_Walking_the_Streets_of_Montreal.md

 I got dressed, made my way down the elevator, and began my morning routine across the street at Zaza's.
 But the morning changed when Scott dropped off my cappuccino, scone, and newspaper.
 As I turned to the Arts section of the paper to look at movie reviews, I received a call that would change everything.
 From an old client of mine named Frankie.

 "Yes?"
+I answered.

-I answered."Look, I know you're retired, but I got a case that I think -"
+"Look, I know you're retired, but I got a case that I think -"

 "No, no, Frankie.
 I'm a content old man."